cap-ntu/ML-Model-CI/modelci/hub/client/README.md

 ### Load Data

 This step depends on your model input format.
-You can pass one processed data item (we can duplicate that for testing) or give a set of thesting data to test.
+You can pass one processed data item (we can duplicate that for testing) or give a set of testing data to test.

 Here are several examples,